-The altegenic extract in this vial is referred to as a "bulk" extract or stock concentrate since it is designed primarily for the physician equipped to prepare dilutions and mixtures as required.
+DESCRIPTION The allergenic extract in this vial is referred to as a "bulk" extract or stock concentrate since it is designed primarily for the physician equipped to prepare dilutions and mixtures as required.
 The extract is sterile and intended for subcutaneous injection for immunotherapy and scratch, prick or puncture for diagnosis.
-Unless specified otherwise, the concentration of extract supplied will in most cases be expressed in weight to volume (e.g., 1:10 or 1:20 w/v) and will be the strongest available.
-Where mixtures of pollens and non-pollens have been ordered, the mixed extract will be treated as a pollen mixture.
+Unless specified otherwise, the concentration of extract supplied will in most cases be expressed in weight to volume (e.g., 1:10 or 1:20 w/v) and will be treated as a pollen mixture.
 To insure maximum potency for the entire dating period, all bulk concentrates will contain 50% volume to volume (v/v) glycerin unless otherwise requested.
 Dilutions will also be prepared with 50% (v/v) glycerin unless another diluent is specified.

 Source materials utilized in allergenic extract products include pollens, molds, animal epidermals, insects, foods and environmental materials.

 Pollens are collected using techniques such as waterset or vacuuming, cleaned and purified to greater than 99% single specie pollen (less than 1% foreign particle presence).

 Molds are typically grown on synthetic nutrient medias and are derived from the surface growth (mycelia).

 Animal source materials are collected from animals deemed to be healthy at the time of collection by a veterinarian or individual trained and certified by a veterinarian.
-Epidermals include feathers, hair and dander, or the whole epidermal (nelt) as described on product labeling.
-Regular process epidemals are extractions of the source materials include feathers, hair and dander, or the whole epidermal (nelt) as described on product labeling.
-Regular materials are derived from the precipitatel prive when acetone is added to an aqueous extract.
-The resulting precipitate is dried, and becomes the source material afor the APTM product.
+Epidermals include feathers, hair and dander, or the whole epidermal (pelt) as described on product labeling.

+Regular process epidermals are extractions of the source material without additional processing, except that certain materials are defatted.
+APTM (acetone precipitated) epidermal source materials are derived from the precipitate formed when acetone is added to an aqueous extract.
+The resulting precipitate is dried, and becomes the source material for the APTM product.

 Insects are collected in whole body form.
 Extractions take place as whole body or ground insects.
-Infor